sunriselayer/gitbook/learn/sr/README.md

 # $SR

-$SR token is the native token of Sunrise network. $SR token can be used for staking.
-The staked amount will be calculated as a voting power for the governance.
+$SR token is the native token of Sunrise network. $SR token can be used for fee.

 $SR is preserved as `microSR` in the Sunrise blockchain. `1000000microSR` in the blockchain means 1 SR in the real world.